dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-result-item.md

 ### getModuleSize

 Get the module size of the barcode.
-If the module size of the barcodes are consistently small, please see this article on how to [read barcodes with small module sizes]({{site.features}}read-barcodes-with-small-module-size.html?lang=android).

 ```java
 int getModuleSize()